 How does “extradition to Nevada” work in Las Vegas?

 The first step is for law enforcement in Nevada (the “home” or “demanding state”) to send certain documentation to the state where the suspected fugitive currently is (the “asylum state”).
-This documentation usually includes an affidavit, judgment, or indictment that charges the suspected fugitive with a crime in Nevada.
+This documentation usually includes an affidavit, judgment, or indictment that charges the suspected fugitive with a crime.

 Then the governor of the asylum state issues a governor’s warrant, and the suspected fugitive will be arrested.
 What happens next depends on the particular state’s laws.
 But in general the suspected fugitive can either “waive extradition” and return to Nevada without protest.
 Or else he/she will challenge the extradition and stay in the asylum state pending a hearing on the matter.

 Note that most states including Nevada follow the Uniform Criminal Extradition Act (“UCEA”), which governs how interstate extradition operates.
-The Nevada version of the UCEA appears under Nevada Revised State 179.
+The Nevada version of the UCEA appears under NRS 179.

 Can someone facing extradition to Nevada be released on bail in the asylum state pending extradition?